mackness/GitHubClient/README.md

 # GitHub Client

-A simple UI to explore GitHub organizations and repositories.
+A simple UI to explore GitHub organizations and repositories built on top of the GraphQL API.

 ### Setup